mauri870/pulsar/README.md

 `pulsar` is a CLI tool that provides a high-performance MapReduce engine for processing large datasets using user-defined JavaScript functions.

-Features include parallel processing powered by Tokio, robust JavaScript support via [AWS's LLRT](https://github.com/awslabs/llrt) engine (based on [QuickJS](https://github.com/DelSkayn/rquickjs)), support for streaming output, NDJSON output, and sorting.
+Features include parallel processing powered by Tokio, robust JavaScript support via [Amazon AWS's LLRT](https://github.com/awslabs/llrt) engine (based on [QuickJS](https://github.com/DelSkayn/rquickjs)), support for streaming output, NDJSON output, and sorting.

 By default, if no JS script is provided, it performs a simple word count.
 See default_script.js for the default behavior and available options.